GTennis/SuccessFramework/README.md

 4. Model and data object separation for separating concerns between business logic (models) and data containers (data objects)

+5. Ready to go for TDD architecture with dependency injection for viewControllers and their models

-5. Common shared functionality facade type components (Manager):**UserManager** (encapsulates login, signUp, logout, resetPassword and other related functionality, and allow observer to subscribe for status change callbacks), **MessageBarManager** (for showing animated nice short messages on top of the screen), **CrashManager** (for encapsulating crash reporting related logic), **SettingsManager** (for encapsulating business logic when working NSUserDefaults or any other simple data storage), **ReachabilityManager** (for encapsulating network status logic and allow observer to subscribe for status change callbacks), **AnalyticsManager** (for encapsulating Google Analytics or other reporting service related logic).
+6. Common shared functionality facade type components (Manager):**UserManager** (encapsulates login, signUp, logout, resetPassword and other related functionality, and allow observer to subscribe for status change callbacks), **MessageBarManager** (for showing animated nice short messages on top of the screen), **CrashManager** (for encapsulating crash reporting related logic), **SettingsManager** (for encapsulating business logic when working NSUserDefaults or any other simple data storage), **ReachabilityManager** (for encapsulating network status logic and allow observer to subscribe for status change callbacks), **AnalyticsManager** (for encapsulating Google Analytics or other reporting service related logic).

-6. API clients and operation style classes for communicating with backend
+7. API clients and operation style classes for communicating with backend

-7. Colors, fonts and styles are managed and configured via single Constants configuration files
+8. Colors, fonts and styles are managed and configured via single Constants configuration files

-8. Simple UI components for cross app UI consistency (NormalLabel, NormalButton, NormalTextField, PasswordTextField)
+9. Simple UI components for cross app UI consistency (NormalLabel, NormalButton, NormalTextField, PasswordTextField)

-9. Custom and cross app consistent navigation bar (TopNavigationBar)
+10. Custom and cross app consistent navigation bar (TopNavigationBar)

-10. Hidden console logger view (tap and hold for 1 second on navigation bar to open)
+11. Custom font support

-11. Development, Stage and Production network switch support via DEBUG and ConstNetworkConfig.h
+12. Development, Stage and Production network switch support via DEBUG and ConstNetworkConfig.h

-12. Hidden console logger view (tap and hold for 1 second on navigation bar to open)
+13. Console logger view (Magento Log button on navigation bar)

-13. Hidden network environment change on runtime for debug (tap three times on navigation bar to open)
+14. Network environment switch for debug (Green Env button on navigation bar)

-14. Language change support during runtime via Settings screen
+15. Language change support during runtime via Settings screen

-15. Demo form screen (ScrollViewExample) with input fields and validation
+16. Demo form screen (ScrollViewExample) with input fields and validation

-16. Demo list screen (Home, TableViewExample)
+17. Demo list screen (Home, TableViewExample)

-17. Nice and handy date, view and other helpers methods via categories.
+18. Nice and handy date, view and other helpers methods via categories.